atshayk/tamabot/README.md

 The bot is now hosted online, so it will be up indefinitely.
 Hopefully.
 Lol.

+Downtime will happen as we are hosting it for FREE.
+Do not worry, it should get back up in a few minutes or so.

 <h2> next update? </h2>
 The next update will be 0.2.3 which will introduce some more commands, to be out by this week.